ebtalahiban/SharEat/README.md

 # SharEat
-A simple social media platform where people can interact the recipes they post online.
+A simple social media platform where people can interact through the recipes they post online.